Flux-limited solutions for quasi-convex Hamilton-Jacobi equations on networks: Appendix: stationary results for networks

 The following result is a straightforward adaptation of Corollary~\ref{cor::l4}.
 Proofs are even simpler since the time dependance was an issue when proving the comparison principle in the general case. \begin{theo}[Existence and uniqueness -- stationary case] Assume \emph{(H0-s)-(H4-s)} and \emph{(A1-s)}.
 Then there exists a unique sublinear viscosity solution $u$ of \eqref{eq::l16-stat} in ${\mathcal N}$. \end{theo}

 \paragraph{Acknowledgements. } This work was partially supported by the ANR-12-BS01-0008-01 HJnet project.
-The authors thank Y. Achdou, B. Andreianov, N. Seguin and N. Tchou for enlighting discussions.
+The authors thank Y. Achdou, B. Andreianov, L. Mazet, N. Seguin and N. Tchou for enlighting discussions.
+They thank J.~Guerand for pointing out a difficulty related to critical slopes in the reduction of the set of test functions.
 They also thank G. Costeseque for his stimulating numerical simulations of flux-limited solutions.
 In particular, they guided the authors towards the explicit formula of the homogenized Hamiltonian from Section~\ref{s.h}.
+The authors warmly thank the two referees for their attentive reading of this long paper; their valuable comments allowed us to improve the previous version of this paper.